 Some terminology used in the style guidelines may be unfamiliar to some readers.
 Rather than include a complete dictionary, we have highlighted a few terms that either may not be well understood, or that imply specific meanings within the guidelines.
 Sometimes ingredient names are used as a shorthand for the character they provide to beer.
 When judges use these terms, they don’t necessarily imply that those specific ingredients have been used, just that the perceived characteristics match those commonly provided by the mentioned ingredients.

-American hops – modern American brewing hops from the craft beer era, typically having citrusy, resiny, evergreen, or similar characteristics.
-More modern hops can add even more unusual and experimental characteristics, such as stone fruit, berry, and melon.
+American hops –American brewing hops from the craft beer era, typically having citrusy, resiny, evergreen, or similar characteristics.
+More modern hops can add a wider range of characteristics, such as stone fruit, berry, tropical fruit, and melon.

-Old World hops – traditional European brewing hops, including Saazer-type hops, British brewing hops, and those other varieties from continental Europe.
+Continental hops, Old World hops – traditional European brewing hops, including German and Czech landrace hops, British brewing hops, and those other varieties from continental Europe.
 Typically described as floral, spicy, herbal, or earthy.
 Generally less intense than many New World hops.

 New World hops – American hops, along with those from Australia and New Zealand, and other non-Old World locations.
 Can have all the attributes of classic American hops, as well as tropical fruit, stone fruit, white grape, and other interesting aromatics.